USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

    - 3.7.
-If the Site ID is not provided AND any of the mandatory Site information entities are not provided, the
+If the site ID is not provided AND any of the mandatory Site information entities are not provided, the
      service
      generates the following error(s):